celestiaorg/docs/docs/nodes/mamaki.md

 ## Mamaki Testnet Faucet

+> USING THIS FAUCET DOES NOT ENTITLE YOU TO PARTICIPATE IN ANY AIRDROP OR OTHER DISTRIBUTION OF MAINNET CELESTIA TOKENS.
+MAINNET CELESTIA TOKENS DO NOT CURRENTLY EXIST AND THERE ARE NO PUBLIC SALES OR OTHER PUBLIC DISTRIBUTIONS OF ANY MAINNET CELESTIA TOKENS.

 You can request from Mamaki Testnet Faucet on the #faucet channel on Celestia's Discord server with the following command: